A stunning rosewood William IV gaming table featuring a foldable top surrounding a green playing surface

 Description

-Stunning William IV rosewood game table featuring a fold-out top surrounding a green baize playing surface, carved leaf frieze, and beautifully carved supports with lotus leaf decorations, all standing on fluted legs with brass casters.
+Stunning William IV rosewood game table featuring a fold-out top surrounding a green baize playing surface, carved leaf frieze, and beautifully carved supports with lotus leaf decoration, all standing on fluted legs with brass casters.
 This antique card table has been restored and is ready to be placed in your home.

-Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.
+Empire-style furniture and accessories date from the late 18th to early 19th century, inspired by the reign of Napoleon.
+This style features significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details